katlizf/success-capstone/README.md

 # Success

-Success helps users maintain their chosen habits and set and track the progress of goals they’d like to achieve.
-For this web application, I utilized express, node, and postgresSQL, as well as axios requests to access my database. &nbsp;
+Helps users maintain their chosen habits and set and track the progress of goals they’d like to achieve.

+# Technology Used
+ * Express
+ * Node
+ * PostgresSQL
+ * Axios

+Practicing React and MUI

+# How to set up this project

+* Clone this repository to your machine

+* Open project in command prompt or preferred terminal

+* Once the project is open, run `npm install` to install dependencies

+* Once installed, run `npm start`

+# Description

 On the landing page, users can familiarize themselves with the site by reading a brief overview.
 As they scroll down, they will see a snapshot of the other pages of the site and read a brief description of each pages’ functionality. &nbsp;